codebudy5247/Dashboard/README.md

 ### To run this app

 ```
-# In the roor directory
+# In the root directory
 npm install
 npm run dev